 If Your Time is Tight in the Morning, Get Organized Ahead of Time

 - Ready-Set-Go: The night before, make a breakfast plan as you clean up from dinner.
-Set the table with bowls and spoons for cereal.
-Take out a pan for pancakes or a blender for smoothies.
+Set the table and prepare you cooking utensils the night before.

 - Omelets or Frittatas: Prepare fresh vegetable omelets or frittatas ahead of time to reheat all week long.

 - Brown Bag Breakfast: Grab a banana, a bag of trail mix made with whole-grain cereal, shelled pistachios and a favorite dried fruit (try diced apricot, pineapple or mango).

 If Your Picky Eater Needs Coaxing:

 - Instead of Doughnuts: Offer whole-grain toaster waffles or pancakes.
 If you're serving doughnuts, consider offering doughnut holes and add other foods such as low-fat milk and fruit to ensure some extra nutrition.